The Tick Tock Triple-Decker Turkey Club

 1. 01

-Render the bacon in a large cast-iron skillet over medium heat until crisp.
+Render the bacon in a cast-iron skillet over medium heat until beautifully crisp.

-Lay the bacon flat and cook for about 4 to 5 minutes per side, then transfer to a paper towel-lined plate, leaving the liquid bacon fat in the pan.
+Lay the strips flat, cooking 4 to 5 minutes per side.
+Remove to a paper towel-lined plate to drain, leaving the rendered fat in the pan.

 2. 02